isc-projects/stork/doc/user/install.rst

 Stork can optionally be integrated with `Prometheus <https://prometheus.io/>`_, an open source monitoring and alerting toolkit, and `Grafana <https://grafana.com/>`_, an easy-to-view analytics platform for querying, visualization, and alerting.
 Grafana requires external data storage.
-Prometheus is currently the only environment supported by both Stork and Grafana.
-It is possible to use Prometheus without Grafana, but using Grafana requires Prometheus.
+Prometheus is currently the only environment supported by both Stork and Grafana; it is possible to use Prometheus without Grafana, but using Grafana requires Prometheus.

 Prometheus Integration